E♭ Lydian Scale

 How is E♭ Lydian different from E♭ major?

 E♭ Lydian has a raised 4th (A) while E♭ major has a perfect 4th (A♭).
-Otherwise, the two scales are identical.
+Aside from this difference, the two scales share the same notes.

 What is the parent scale of E♭ Lydian?

 B♭ major.
-E♭ Lydian uses the same notes as B♭ major, but starts on its fourth degree (E♭).
+E♭ Lydian uses the same notes as B♭ major, but starts on its 4th degree (E♭).

 Summary: E♭ Lydian Scale